10 Strategies for Mastering Alcohol Moderation and Feeling Great!

 For some, over time this all resembles groundhog day and it can feel like alcohol is actually hijacking their life not to mention their liver!
 The fact is that quitting altogether is not what the majority of people want to do.
 In some cases this may be the only way forward, however in my experience this isn’t the best approach for most people and a structured approach to lowering their alcohol intake is the perfect solution.

-My top ten strategies for mastering your alcohol!
+My top ten strategies for moderating alcohol!

 1 - Discover your ‘why’ and keep in mind all the benefits